CREATE and CREATED cells

 or 1

-the relay.
-Discarding other keys may allow attacks to learn bits of
+Discarding other keys may allow attacks to learn bits of the private key.)

 Once both parties have g^xy